Same Sounds: Homophones

 - Tell students that the pairs of words listed are called homophones, or words that sound alike but have different meanings and spellings.

-- Read aloud the story Dear Deer: A Book of Homophones.
+- Read aloud the story Dear Deer: A Book of Homophones, or another story with homophones.
 Ask students to listen as the story is being read and give a signal, such as a hand raise, when they hear a pair of homophones.

 - On the board, write sentences that include homophones.
 Leave blanks where the homophones would go.
 For example: Mother will have no __ until she gives Tom a _____ of the cake.
 Give your students the option of using the words peace and piece.